payalbhattamisra/project_backend/Readme.md

 routes--path
-utils--same function use repeatedly then store in utils (all these folder create in src by mkdir folder_name )(all folder separately)
+utils--same function use repeatedly then store in utils (all these folder create in src by mkdir folder_name )(all folder separately) npm i -D prettier (use for  remove conflict when team work tabwidth ,space check)(-D use for devlopment dependency)(.prettierrc)file create by your own